gregberge/svgr/packages/rollup/README.md

 The named export defaults to `ReactComponent`, but can be customized with the `namedExport` option.

+Please note that by default, `@svgr/rollup` will try to export the React Component via default export if there is no other plugin handling svg files with default export.
+When there is already any other plugin using default export for svg files, `@svgr/rollup` will always export the React component via named export.

+If you prefer named export in any case, you may set the `exportType` option to `named`.

 ### Use your own Babel configuration

 By default, `@svgr/rollup` applies a babel transformation with [optimized configuration](https://github.com/smooth-code/svgr/blob/master/packages/rollup/src/index.js).
 In some case you may want to apply a custom one (if you are using Preact for an example).
 You can turn off Babel transformation by specifying `babel: false` in options.